maskegger/guide/index.md

 <img src="assets/guide/table_pdf.PNG" width="100%" title="PDF LaTeX table">

-# Publishing your code
+# Publishing checklist
 -----------

 You've done an analysis, written up your results, and had a paper accepted.
 It's now time to publish your code store it on a public website or secure repository such as the [ICPSR data enclave](https://www.icpsr.umich.edu/icpsrweb/content/ICPSR/access/restricted/enclave.html)!
 If you've organized your project as suggested above, publishing is easy.
 Follow these steps before publishing your code to ensure replication.

 1. Make a copy of the **analysis/** folder.
-1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf) to the copy of the **analysis/** folder.
-The README should include the following information:
-    i.
-Title and authors of the paper
-    i.
-Required software, including version numbers
-    i. **Clear** instructions for how to run the analysis.
-If the analysis cannot be run--because the data are proprietary, for example--this should be noted.
-    i.
-Description of where the output is stored
+For the steps below, work only with this copy, which will serve as your "replication package".

-1. Remove **_install_stata_packages.do** from the **scripts/** folder.
+2. Remove **_install_stata_packages.do** from the **scripts/** folder.

+3. Rerun your analysis from scratch.

-1. (Optional) Disable all locally installed Stata programs not located in your Stata folder.
-(This will ensure that your analysis is actually using programs installed in your project subdirectory, rather than somewhere else on your machine.)
+  - (Optional) Prior to rerunning, disable all locally installed Stata programs not located in your Stata folder.
+(This will ensure that your analysis is actually using add-ons installed in your project subdirectory, rather than installed somewhere else on your machine.)
 On Windows, this can usually be done by renaming **c:/ado** to **c:/_ado**.
 You can test whether you succeeded as follows.
 Suppose you have a copy of `regsave` somewhere on your machine and also in your local project directory.
 Open up a new instance of Stata and type `which regsave`.
 Stata should report "command regsave not found".
 If not, Stata will tell you where the command is located, and you can then rename that folder by adding an underscore.

-1. Delete the **processed/** and **results/** folders.
+  - Delete the **processed/** and **results/** folders.

-1. Run **run.do**, which should rerun the entire analysis and regenerate all tables and figures.
+  - Run **run.do** to regenerate all tables and figures using just the raw data.

-1. Copy **results/figures/** and **results/tables/** to the **paper/** folder.

-1. Recompile the paper and double-check the numbers.
+4. Confirm that the reproduced output in **results/figures/** and **results/tables/** matches results in your manuscript.

-1. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf) to the copy of the **analysis/** folder.
+5. Add a [README file](https://github.com/reifjulian/my-project/blob/master/analysis/README.pdf) to the copy of the **analysis/** folder.
 The README should include the following information:
-    i.
-Title and authors of the paper
+  - Title and authors of the paper
+  - Description of the data
-    i.
-Required software, including version numbers
+  - Required software, including version numbers
-    i. **Clear** instructions for how to run the analysis.
+  - **Clear** instructions for how to run the analysis.
 If the analysis cannot be run--because the data are proprietary, for example--this should be noted.
-    i.
-Description of where the output is stored
+  - Description of where the output is stored

-1. (Optional) Rename the copy of your **analysis/** folder.
+6. (Optional) Rename the copy of your **analysis/** folder.

-1. Zip (compress) your analysis.
+7. Zip (compress) the analysis folder.

-1. Upload to the data archive.
+8. Upload to the data archive.

-Checking numbers can be difficult and tedious.
-Include lots of asserts in your code when writing up your results to reduce errors.
-(See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).
+Step 4 above--checking numbers--can be tedious.
+Include lots of asserts in your code when writing up your results to make this process smoother.
+(See an example of how to use `assert` commands [here](https://github.com/reifjulian/my-project/blob/master/analysis/scripts/4_make_tables_figures.do).)
+For example, if the main result of your paper is a regression estimate of $1.2 million, include an assert in your code that will fail should this number ever change following a new data update.

 # Stata coding tips
 -----------